If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 But I was only partly kidding.
 What’s ideal to one investor might not fit the bill for another.
 Ultimately, though, I coalesced around safe dividends, with some capacity to grow, sporting above-average yields, paid by larger (and thus likelier to be more stable) companies.
 Specifically, they have to …

-I also limited the energy sector to just one stock.
+I also limited the energy sector to just two stocks.
 Energy companies were extremely overrepresented in the screen; most problematic is that several sport variable dividends that rise and fall based on available cash flow, which is largely tethered to the motion of energy prices.
 So a 3% yield today could be 1% in a year, 2% the year after, and so on.
-Instead, the list is populated with stocks that have more traditional dividend programs—regular payouts that typically only change when the company announces a hike.
+The rest of the list is populated with stocks that have more traditional dividend programs—regular payouts that typically only change when the company announces a hike.

 The equities here are listed in reverse order of their consensus analyst rating, starting with the worst-rated stock and ending with the best-rated stock.